MySQL Heartbeats

 Verify

-• Look for entries in the heartbeat table to verify this is working with an updated timestamp
+• After a few minutes, look for entries with a recent timestamp in the heartbeat table to verify it's working